-Community memory is created in the exchange of story.
+Community memory can be created in the public exchange of story.
 Sharing.
-Listening, Asking Questions.
+Listening.
+Asking Questions.
 Exploring a common bond.
-My 1st community still overshadows my current community with memories more fragile with each passing year.
-Through poem I explore dissonance, lack of connection and my barriers to having ‘Here‘ feel more like home.
+My first community overshadows my current community with memories more fragile with each passing year.
+Sometimes I explore the dissonance and lack of connection I feel with the feeling of home expressed in poems or blogs.
+How can Wallingford, as captured in the poem, Here feel more like home?

-Some small truths: My 1st awareness of the world was from inside a tobacco barn where immigrant works straddle the heat and the rafters.
-My 1st encounter with infamy, was the names of my public elementary schools: John Fitch and Kennedy.
-Like Wallingford there is also an evolved story of private school for boys and girls, merged, to remain a dipstick for courageous intellect.
-Memories flicker linking to stories of aspiring to places bigger than where Native American Indians once lived or youth gathered day and night in spaces set aside for structured “gathering”.
+Some small truths: My first awareness of the world was from inside a tobacco barn where immigrant workers straddled the heat and the rafters.
+My first encounter with infamy was the names of my public elementary schools: John Fitch and John Kennedy.
+Like Wallingford, there is also an evolved story of a private school for boys and girls, which merged to remain a dipstick for courageous intellect.
+Memories flicker linking to stories of aspiring to places bigger than where Native American Indians once lived or youth gathered day and night in spaces set aside for structured gathering.

 My residence: Wallingford,CT

-My fourth relocation within Connecticut where the parkway cuts North and South
+My fourth relocation within Connecticut was where the parkway cuts north and south